yuno-payments/yuno-docs/docs/Wallets/click-to-pay/click-to-pay-integration.md

 Each flow is designed for different merchant needs and user preferences, providing varying levels of security, convenience, and user control.

-> 📘 Prerequisites
->
-> Before implementing these flows, ensure you have completed the basic [Click to Pay setup](../Wallets/click-to-pay) in your Yuno dashboard.

 ## Standard C2P

 ### User without previous authorization